carlos-ds/personal-web/articles/introduction-to-software-testing.md

 title: "Course review: Introduction to software testing (Coursera)"
 date: 2020-11-27
 tags: ["article", "featured"]
-preview: "The good, the bad and the ugly."
+preview: "The good and the not so good."
 description: "My personal opinion on the Coursera course 'Introduction to software testing'."
-containsCodeSnippet: true
+containsCodeSnippet: false
 ---

 # {{ title }}